hardscrabble/hardscrabble.github.io/_posts/2015-02-18-building-firefox.md

 [^1]: Chromium is basically Chrome, but open source.

-I came away from the Chromium post with a lot of knowledge about how I might make a contribution but actually more convinced that I'm not actually qualified to do so, because I don't know any of the languages she mentioned in the post.
-If I did, I'd be off to the races.
+I came away from the Chromium post with a lot of clear and friendly knowledge about how I might make a contribution but actually more convinced that I'm not qualified to do so, because I don't know any of the languages she mentioned in the post and don't currently plan to learn them.
+If I did, I'd know exactly where to start and how to proceed.

 The firefox blog post was an offer to help mentor a select few through getting up and running and making a first few contributions.
-I thought about it for a few minuts while I read the blog post and filed it away in the back of my mind, but I was too slow, and the offer has now closed.
+I thought about it for a few minutes while I read the blog post and filed it away in the back of my mind, but I was too slow, and the offer has now closed.
 I thought maybe I could do it because having a mentor helps a lot and, from the sounds of it, the front-end of Firefox is built using the tools of the web, which I already kind of know and